ShindouMihou/cc-redact/README.md

 ### Error Handling

-If any error occurs during redaction (missing file, parse error, write failure), the hook silently passes through and lets Claude read the original file.
-The hook never blocks Claude from working.
+If any error occurs during redaction (missing file, parse error, write failure), the hook blocks Claude from reading the file.

 ## Limitations